andycroll/andycroll.com/_posts/2024/2024-05-19-railsconf-detroit-2024-cochairs-perspective.md

 The lightning talks were wildly popular, I personally misread this and was willing to let it slide for this year’s event.
 It was grabbed by [Mayra](https://twitter.com/DRBragg/status/1789467305472098465), installing Drew Bragg in his sparkly jacket as host, and everyone who attended it thought it was amazing.

 A highlight for me was how pleased Aaron was with his joke about Nadia's keynote from Day One.
-He'd tried it out on various people over the conference and when it came to diliver it to the wider room I was able to enjoy but the gag and _how much_ he enjoyed delivering it.
+He'd tried it out on various people over the conference and when it came to deliver it to the wider room I was able to enjoy but the gag and _how much_ he enjoyed delivering it.

-_I should also note that during the conference I had a change to try out an Apple Vision Pro.
+_I should also note that during the conference I had a chance to try out an Apple Vision Pro.
 It's the future but it hurt my face._

 ## Yeah!
 RailsConf!